Hoh Rainforest

 Big creek trail

-Underused and criminally under-appreciated, the Big Creek Trail, located past the east end of Lake Quinault is recognized for having the largest Alaska yellow cedar known.
+Underused and criminally underappreciated, the Big Creek Trail, located past the east end of Lake Quinault, is recognized for having the largest Alaska yellow cedar known.
 But the trail is much more than that.
 It boasts a stunning collection of massive cedars and Douglas firs.
-Miles two and three from the trailhead contain very large trees, some fused, some single-stem.
-After fording the Big Creek, the trail begins to climb through a grove of impressively large Alaska yellow cedars, ending at the largest specimen of the group.
+Miles two and three from the trailhead contain very large trees, some fused, some single-stemmed.
+After fording Big Creek, the trail begins to climb through a grove of impressively large Alaska yellow cedars, ending at the largest specimen of the group.

 IMG_2455.jpeg